kevin-kretz/Google-Tech-Dev-Guide/Foundations of Programming/Problem 1/README.md

 Things I learned:
 - The proper use of docstrings and dunders.
-- The built in `defaultdic` function of Python
+- The built in `defaultdict` function of Python
 - Build better loops without using integers to index over things and how to use the `enumerate()` function
 - Using lambda functions to sort objects
-- How to improve my selection of default variables (e.g. I could have used `-1` instead of `None` for one of my default variables to elimate a bunch of unnecessary code.)
+- How to improve my selection of default variables (e.g. I could have used `-1` instead of `None` for one of my default variables to eliminate a bunch of unnecessary code.)
 - How to write better function and variable names
 - Better use of classes